NickThorne123/Go_Docker/README.md

 ## Non Docker build (don't try this at home)

 First step is to read up a bit on how to build outside of Docker (but not actually install anything).
 Digital Ocean have a good intro [here](https://www.digitalocean.com/community/tutorials/how-to-build-and-install-go-programs).
+This [overview](https://golang.org/doc/articles/go_command.html) of the `go` command is useful to read too.
+And [this](https://nanxiao.gitbooks.io/golang-101-hacks/content/posts/go-get-command.html) about `go get`.

 So the ubiquitous hello.go is: